-CFSA also administers a number of criteria-specific scholarships.
-These scholarships are awarded by a designated committee at a specific institution.
+CFSA also administers several criteria-specific scholarships.
+A designated committee awards these scholarships at a specific institution.
 Application for most of these scholarships is not made directly to CFSA.

 CFSA administers several corporate scholarships designated for the employees and their dependents of specific businesses.
 Applications for these scholarships are submitted to CFSA with documentation of eligibility.